-Because P is not susceptible to leaching losses, it can be applied once every two to three years at higher rates to avoid yearly application costs.
+Because P is not often susceptible to leaching losses, it can be applied once every two to three years at higher rates to avoid yearly application costs.
 The probability of forage response to topdressed P is greater on soils testing very low to low in extractable P.

 Placement of P fertilizers in the root zone is important because P is not mobile in soil.
-Broadcast application followed by incorporation prior to planting is the most efficient placement method for P.
+Broadcast application followed by incorporation prior to new stand planting is the most efficient placement method for P.

 Most phosphate fertilizers are equally effective per unit of P. Choose a fertilizer based on availability and cost per unit of P.

-|Table 4: Suggested broadcast potassium rates for irrigated mountain meadows.|
+|Table 4: Suggested broadcast potassium rates for irrigated mountain meadows (Revised 2023).

 |ppm K in soil